hakanmerdan/EEEBalanceBug/README.md

 Research software libraries that can help you determine time-domain characteristics such as frequency or serial data encoding.

 ### Construction
-Mechanical design is not a core component of the EEE/EIE degree so it is left to you to be innovative in the construction of your rover.
+Mechanical design is not a core component of the EEE/EIE degree so it is left to you to be innovative in the construction of your segway.
-The EEEBug chassis is designed to be a useful platform but feel free to modify it, taking into account the budget and weight constraints.
+The given chassis is designed to be a useful platform but feel free to modify it, taking into account the budget and weight constraints.

 You can download a computer-aided manufacturing (CAM) drawing of the chassis, which can be modified for reproduction in acrylic with a laser cutter.
 Workshop facilities are available on arrangement with the lab technicians.